DataDog/hiring-engineers/answers.md

 Create a custom agent check that submits a metric named my_metric with a random value between 0 and 1000.
 Change checks collection interval so that it only submits the metric once every 45 seconds.

+This example is to create a metric that records a value generated by a custom application.
+These metrics will be submitted to Datadog.
+Note: you will have two new files for a custom agent check.
 Suppose you want this to happen.
+Follow these steps:
-Follow these steps Navigate to your conf.d directory.
-For this example it is located in etc/datadog-agent/conf.d Create a new config file for the agent check.
+Navigate to your conf.d directory.
+For this example it is located in etc/datadog-agent/conf.d Create a new configuration file for the agent check.
 Name the file checkvalue.yaml.
-Input this script (this is the one I created not the example located at https://datadog.github.io/summit-training-session/handson/customagentcheck/)
+Input this script:

 <code>
 init_config: